15 Best Cardio Workouts for Weight Loss (From a Trainer)

 Burpees are excellent fat-blasting cardio that also helps strengthen muscles and boost metabolism.

-It utilizes full-body movements that target overall body fat, making it one of the most effective cardio to get your heart pumping and burn calories even after the workout.
+It utilizes full-body movements that target overall body fat, making it one of the most effective cardio exercises to get your heart pumping and burn calories even after the workout.

 Mountain Climbers